viker98/Artist-Documentation/README.md

-# Artist-Documentation
+# Artist-Documentation by Ashton Koranek
-Documentation for the Artist's at UIW to help them use things like P4 and other various things to make their workflow easier
+Documentation for the Artist's at UIW to help them use things like P4/Perforce and other various things to make their workflow easier.

+# Contact info if you have any questions about anything.
+- Discord (best way to get to me) [Viker98](https://www.google.com/)
+- Email ```AshtonKoranek@gmail.com```
+- **Last Resort** dont use unless you really need my help.
+My phone number 361-243-2243

+# Table of Contents
+- Perforce Things
+- Unreal things
+- Unity things